 In January 2002, the Digital Lab was launched together with the option of a year-long full-time Digital Art Certificate.
 The program encouraged students to fully explore their artistic potential within the fast growing new medium.

-Currently, TSA does not offer any certificate or diploma programs but, for students who wish to dedicate themselves to their practice in a particular area of study, opportunities to expand their styles, techniques, process, methods, and concepts under the guidance of a Faculty Mentor for an Independent Study Option.
+Currently, TSA does not offer any certificate or diploma programs but, for students who wish to dedicate themselves to their practice in a particular area of study, for opportunities to expand their styles, techniques, process, methods, and concepts under the guidance of a Faculty Mentor, could participate in our Independent Study Option (note this is not presently available).
 Other professional development opportunities for TSA students include the Portfolio Development Program, which is intended for students who wish to put together a portfolio of their visual art work with the goal of gaining admission into a visual arts high school or Post-Secondary Program.

 In addition to the students seeking dedicated professional development, TSA welcomes students and artists at any point in their career who want to study, explore, and connect with a community to develop their art practices and personal growth.
 This year TSA employs approximately 40 faculty members, all of whom are working artists active in the Toronto art community.

-The most recent and very exciting news is that through the generosity of an anonymous donor, TSA was able to purchase a permanent home at 24 Ryerson Avenue in the Queen and Bathurst Street area.
-It's a four story heritage building, built in the early 1900s, with approximately 12,500 square feet of interior space.
-This compares with approximately 8,000 square feet we presently use.
-Importantly, the lot on which the building sits is a lot larger than the building footprint, thereby affording us a number of dedicated parking spaces and protected northern natural lighting.
-TSA determined that a key element to long-term success is owning its own school building.
-So we are fortunate now to be finally in that position.
+The most recent and very exciting news is that through the generosity of an anonymous donor, TSA was able to purchase a permanent home at 24 Ryerson Avenue (just north of Theatre Passe Muraille) in the Queen and Bathurst Street area.
+We've been up and running in our beautiful new facility since January 2019.
+It's a four-storey heritage building, built in the early 1900s, with approximately 12,500 square feet of interior space.
+This compares with approximately 8,000 square feet in our previous location in the Kent School (Bloor & Dufferin).
+Importantly, the lot on which the building sits is larger than the building footprint, thereby affording us a number of dedicated parking spaces and protected northern natural lighting.
+TSA determined that a key element to long-term success was owning its own school building.
+We feel so fortunate now to be finally in our wonderful permanant home!

 We are proud of the years of growth we have achieved, in both numbers and reputation in our previous location in Bloordale.
 We are proud to continue our role as a leading alternative art school and an energetic contributor to the Canadian arts community at-large, at our permanent home at 24 Ryerson Avenue.